TwoPizza9621536/PuyoCE/implementation.md

 Clear: Quit
 Stat: Clear scores

-### Randomness and Queue
+### Pseudo-Randomness and Queue

-Probably use a 16-bit LFSR or srand as a RNG.
+Probably use a 16-bit LFSR or srand as a PRNG.
+We need a PRNG that generates the same list of puyo when given the same seed every single time.
+That seed must be a hash-like number that we can compare for multiplayer.

 The queue might be a array of puyo where the first two or four puyo is drawn to the next boxes, the drawing of the puyo may be shifted over two where the first two puyo are the ones that the player is placing them down.

+Or the array to be two pairs of puyo and call the PRNG to fill the next slot and move the puyo down.
+This is dependent on how we put to puyo on the board and draw them.

 ## Separation Of Concern and Library